asterinas/asterinas/docs/src/kernel/README.md

 ## Getting Started

-Get yourself an x86-64 machine with Docker installed.
+Get yourself an x86-64 Linux machine with Docker installed.
 Follow the three simple steps below to get Asterinas up and running.

 1. Download the latest source code.